 - Become a detective – How legitimate is the company?

-It is the nature of business that many companies are interested in making themselves money first, and customer returns after.
-Therefore, you may find that the majority of ‘investment guides’ from whisky companies read more like a sales pitch than like genuine investment guidance.
+In an unregulated markets such as cask investment you may find that the majority of ‘investment guides’ from whisky companies read more like a sales pitch than like genuine investment guidance.

 We do not skim over the potential negatives.
 We would rather you had all the information and didn’t buy a cask, than buy one based on ‘fake news’.

-3. Look for Happy Customers: Check and verify reviews
+3. Check and verify reviews

 - Firstly, whisky does not produce annual returns!
 Your cask will sit in a warehouse gaining value, but you cannot release any money from your cask on an annual basis.

-- Thirdly, if that were possible, why are they not taking a small business loan at 5% and keeping those profits for themselves?
+- Thirdly, if that were possible, why are companies not taking a small business loan at 5% and keeping those profits for themselves?
 Or for that matter, why are pensions and investment firms not widely invested in casks?

 It is possible to make returns on a short-term investment when buying an older cask, but this is a much higher risk investment, and you are just as likely to lose value in your cask due to high evaporation and lowering of ABV – especially if you overpay (see the next section).
 Long-term investment is the best way to see a return, but I am afraid you will have to wait for it.